Indecent Exposure in Los Angeles: A Moment’s Indiscretion with Lifetime Consequences

 Misdemeanor conviction – 1-year county jail max, 10-year sex registration (See PC section 290), $1,000 fine.

 felony conviction – 3 years state prison max, lifetime sex registration (See Penal Code section 290)

-What should I do if I am charged with Indecent Exposure in Los Angels?
+Indecent Exposure Lawyer in Los Angels?

 You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of an Indecent Exposure conviction are too great to go-it alone.
 Contact Us now for a free consultation.
 Our best Los Angeles attorneys are ready to help.
 (877) 977-7750.